flumeapp/help.flumeapp.com/preferences/general.md

 ##### Language

-Flume supports the current languages: Arabic, Chinese (Simplified), Chinese (Traditional), Czech, Danish, Dutch, English, French, German, Greek, Indonesian, Italian, Japanese, Korean, Malay, Norwegian, Polish, Portuguese, Portuguese (Brazilian), Russian, Spanish, Swedish, Thai, Turkish, Ukrainian and Vietnamese.
+Flume supports the following languages: Arabic, Chinese (Simplified), Chinese (Traditional), Czech, Danish, Dutch, English, French, German, Greek, Indonesian, Italian, Japanese, Korean, Malay, Norwegian, Polish, Portuguese, Portuguese (Brazilian), Russian, Spanish, Swedish, Thai, Turkish, Ukrainian and Vietnamese.

 Adjusting the language will adjust all user-interface elements, as well as content that is returned from Instagram directly, such as the language of [activity notifications](/views/activity.md), and error messages.